kawaiiDango/pano-scrobbler/faq.md

 ### [android] The app skips scrobbles when it is in the background / The app says that it has been killed

-1. Some manufacturers such as Xiaomi, Huawei, OnePlus and others do not allow 3rd party apps to run in the background by default.
+Some manufacturers such as Xiaomi, Huawei, OnePlus and others do not allow 3rd party apps to run in the background by default.
 Check [dontkillmyapp.com](https://dontkillmyapp.com) and follow all the steps in there, for your device.
 The non-Play version of this app can optionally display a persistent notification at all times, which may help.
 It may be impossible to use this app on a stock ROM from certain manufacturers, due to the said restrictions.

-2. Check if Pano Scrobbler has the permission to read notifications from other apps.
+### [android] The app says that scrobbling is disabled

+Check if Pano Scrobbler has the permission to read notifications from other apps.
 Go to Settings > Apps > Special app access > Notification read, reply and control > Pano Scrobbler.
 The exact location and name of the setting will depend on your Android version and manufacturer.
 Note that this is different from the standard "notifications" permission, which has nothing to do with reading notifications from other apps.

 ### All of my scrobbles from Spotify are duplicated